GreenCom-Networks/Apijama/README.md

 your API implementation replies with responses as they are described in the documentation.*

-That means that you only need to write a documentation, and tests will be done by Dredd.
+## How it works

+First, you have to design your api by using Swagger or API Blueprint.

+Then, you can start to develop your API.

-Dredd validates routes according to the pattern it expected and what it received.
+Once your API seems to be ready, Dredd validates the routes according to the expected schema.

-Apijama uses the Dredd reports to graphically show you useful information.
+Finally you can check the reports on the Apijama ui.

 ## Demo

 https://greencom-networks.github.io/Apijama/

-For this demo, we uses a swagger api description based on the official sample "petstore.io".
+For this demo, we use a swagger api description based on the official sample "petstore.io".
-You can find the complete documentation at the follow address : http://petstore.swagger.io/
+You can find the complete documentation at the following address : http://petstore.swagger.io/

 Our documentation sample is located in the back folder of this repository (https://github.com/GreenCom-Networks/Apijama/blob/master/back/petstoreExample.yml)